LaurieLonecrow/Portfolio/README.md

-This is my Portfolio website that I plan to use to apply for jobs as well as show off my work to potential clients.
+# Portfolio

+This is my Portfolio website.

+## Teach Stack
 I began by drawing out the artboards using Sketch.
-I used ejs templating and node.js to structure my files.
+I use EJS templating and Express/Node.js to structure my files.
 I am experimenting with animation and using libraries.
-At this point, I am using GSAP and THREE to achieve the initial logo animation and the horizontal scroll in the Design Board pages.
+At this point, I am using GSAP to achieve the initial animation and the horizontal scroll in the pages.

+## Check it out!